Code-Institute-Submissions/Mass_Ctrlr/testing_readme.md

 ## Functionality Testing

-- Feature testing on each page.
+- Feature testing on each page in turn and for all screen sizes using the developer tools, my own personal devices and got friends/family to test also.
+    - Checked that all links navigate correctly and that none are broken.
-- Checked for broken links and that all external links open in a new browser tab.
+    - Checked that all external links open in a new browser tab.
     - Checked the responsive layout worked as intented, using both chrome developer tools and my own personal devices.
-- Checked that the contact form worked.
+    - Checked that the contact form worked and that the form dump page also opened in a bew browser tab.
-- Asked friends to test out website also.
+    - Checked that all elements that have a 'hover' attribute to them such as footer links, button on contact page respond correctly.

 ### Browser Testing

 The website was tested on the following browser types.
 All browser versions were up to date.
-- Google chrome
+- **Google chrome** - best performance with all cookies allowed.
 - Windows Internet explorer
 - Safari
 - Samsung Internet
 - Google chrome for Android

+Due to the apple music player iframe on the music page, please ensure that all cookies are allowed to ensure that the music player funtions as it should.

-The website is fully functioning and fully responsive on all above mentioned browsers.
+The website is functioning and fully responsive on all above mentioned browsers however **for best performance please use Google Chrome.**

 ### Device Testing

 For all my media queries, I used the following page for help on [standard device sizes](https://css-tricks.com/snippets/css/media-queries-for-standard-devices/)

 The website was tested on the following devices:
+- desktop computer
 - Samsung Galaxy A70
 - Apple iPad